J&K: Terrorists shoot at civilians in Pulwama; 1 woman dead, youth injured

 Also Read | Pakistani terrorist killed in Kashmir was plotting attacks on civilians

-On May 20 this year, a Peoples Democratic Party (PDP) activist was shot at by suspected militants in Jammu and Kashmir's Kulgam district.
+On May 20 this year, a Peoples Democratic Party (PDP) activist was shot at by suspected militants in J&K's Kulgam district.
 He later succumbed to injuries at a hospital.

-On May 13, terrorists shot at a political worker in Jammu and Kashmir's Shopian.
+On May 13, terrorists shot at a political worker in J&K's Shopian.
 The incident took place at Chitragam Kalan in Shopian and the victim was identified as one Sajad Ahmad Ganaie.
 Ahmad is said to be close associate of National Conference leader and MLC Showkat Hussian Ganaie.

-On may 4, Gul Muhammad Mir, a BJP worker, was shot dead by suspected terrorists in Jammu and Kashmir's Anantnag district.
+On may 4, Gul Muhammad Mir, a BJP worker, was shot dead by suspected terrorists in J&K's Anantnag district.
 Mir, who was BJP's vice district president of Anantnag district, was hit by bullets on chest and abdomen.